Grant Professionals of Lower Hudson

 Some recently discussed topics included:

-GPLH members receive instructions to login for our Connection Calls.
+GPLH members receive instructions to login for our Connections Calls.

 GPLH provides numerous opportunities throughout the year to network with other grant professionals in the area who share your passion for grant writing.
 Networking takes place in person and via GPLH CONNECTION conference calls, webinars and email between members.